iidalindh/todo-list/README.md

 # Todo-list

+---

-This is my first Javascript-project.
-This is a school-project for Javascript Basic course.
+_This is my first Javascript-project.
+This is a school-project for the Javascript Basic course on Medieinstitutet in Stockholm, Sweden._

+## Codestyle

-codestyle: Variables is written with camelCase and classes with PascalCase.
+Variables is written with camelCase and classes with PascalCase.

-## camelCase:
+### camelCase:

 let currentTodoItem = toDoList[i];

-## Pascal Case:
+### Pascal Case:

 class ToDoValues {
 constructor(\_name, \_checked, \_createDate) {